What is PlayStation Link? Sony's new wireless audio tech explained

 Key to the new audio hardware and its ability to connect with PlayStation Portal handheld is a new wireless audio technology Sony calls PlayStation Link.

-Sony hasn’t offered specific details on that low latency and is yet to reveal the audio quality the PlayStation Link tech combined with the buds.
+Sony hasn’t offered specific details on that low latency and is yet to reveal the audio quality the PlayStation Link tech combined with the buds can achieve.
 Hopefully there’ll be more clarity as we move towards launch.

 “This new tech allows the PS5 console, PlayStation Portal, Pulse Explore wireless earbuds, and Pulse Elite headset to achieve low-latency, lossless audio,” Sony said in a blog post.